LuxDL/Lux.jl/docs/src/introduction/updating_to_v1.md

 - Certain Experimental features were present outside the `Lux.Experimental` module.
 These have been removed, use them via `Lux.Experimental` instead.
 Run Julia with with `depwarn` as `error` and Lux `v0.5` to see the deprecations.
+- `Lux.Experimental.@layer_map` is not longer needed and has been removed.
+The name of the variable prevents writing generic functions and is no longer pre-pended to the `KeyPath`.
+  See the docstring of [`Lux.Experimental.layer_map`](@ref) for more details.

 ### Breaking Changes (Moved Functionality)